SamuelArsac/lip-ssr-tuto/README.md

 opam install --deps-only .
 make
 ```
-You can now run your favourite editor, you may need to install your
+You can now run your favorite editor, you may need to install your
-favourite language server (i.e. `opam install coq-lsp` or
+favorite language server (i.e. `opam install coq-lsp` or
 `opam install vscoq-language-server`)

 ### Using nix